Succession Planning for a Retiring NJ Business Owner: A Comprehensive Guide

 Tax Considerations in a Succession Plan

 Taxes play a significant role in structuring a business transaction.
-A poorly planned succession plan can lead to tax burdens for both the retiring owner and successor.
+A poorly planned succession plan can lead to tax burdens for both the retiring owner and the successor.
 Here are key tax considerations:

 Capital Gains Tax